nasa/fprime/docs/Tutorials/GettingStarted/Tutorial.md

 ## Creating Unit Test Implementations

 Once the build system cache is generated, developers will need to generate the stubbed implementations for creating unit tests for a Component's C++.
-This can be done using the `impl-ut` command of the F´ utility.
+This can be done using the `impl --ut` command of the F´ utility.
 These commands assume a default build has been generated.
 They can be run passing in a toolchain, but this is typically not done because they are toolchain agnostic.

 **Generating Unit Test Stubs of SignalGen**
 ```
 cd fprime/Ref/SignalGen
-fprime-util impl-ut
+fprime-util impl --ut
 ```

 This creates the following files, that are typically moved to a sub folder called `test/ut`.
 The files created are